wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 }
 ```

-After this, le''s create `api` folder inside of `shared` folder, and inside of it a new file called `sugar-level.service.ts`:
+After this, let's create `api` folder inside of `shared` folder, and inside of it a new file called `sugar-level.service.ts`:

 ```ts
 import { Injectable } from '@angular/core';